lukfor/imputationbot/README.md

 ## Monitor Jobs

-However, we can also use Imputation Bot to get a list all our jobs and their status:
+However, we can also use imputation-bot to get a list all our jobs and their status:

 ```
 imputationbot jobs